 4. How is Cat Panleukopenia Treated?

 Once a cat has become ill, supportive care is the best treatment that can be offered.
 This would likely include fluids and antibiotics.
-An intravenous drip may be necessary to restore the necessary fluids and electrolytes.
+IV fluids may be necessary to restore the necessary fluid and electrolyte imbalance.
 Isolation is critical during the time the cat is infected.
 Even if there aren't any other animals in the general area, the virus can contaminate the surrounding environment.

 The Journal of Veterinary Science & Medical Diagnosis